 There are many options to grow with, and many different opinions of which one is best.
 One of the fun things about growing cannabis is experimenting with different techniques and finding the one you feel most comfortable with.
 Some ways of growing cannabis can be messy, like if you use soil indoors.

 If you are the type of person who doesn’t want dirt under your fingernails, then using soil may not be your best grow medium to use.

-To learn which nutrients we recommend for massive cannabis yields and more potent buds, make sure to follow this link.
+To learn which nutrients we recommend for massive cannabis yields and more potent buds, make sure to follow the Cannabis Training University blog.